-1. Cabinetry including trim (crown moulding) goes all the way to the ceiling with one wall cabinet.
+- Cabinetry including trim (crown molding) goes all the way to the ceiling with one wall cabinet.

-2. The cabinetry including trim does NOT go to the... ceiling.
+- The cabinetry including trim does not go to the ceiling....
 Typically the wall cabinets and trim will be just below the ceiling.
-Any house crown moulding will continue around the room, above the cabinetry.
+Any house crown molding will continue around the room, above the cabinetry.

 If your ceiling height is nine or ten feet the cabinets can again be treated one of two ways:

-1. Cabinetry including trim goes all the way to the ceiling but in this instance the cabinetry will likely need to be stacked.
+- Cabinetry including trim goes all the way to the ceiling but in this instance, the cabinetry will likely need to be stacked.
 Meaning you will have something like a 36" wall cabinet with a 12" - 18" high smaller cabinet on top of it.

 If your ceilings are any higher than ten feet I would not recommend taking cabinetry to the ceiling.
 Functionally speaking cabinetry higher than this would be extremely difficult to get to and would essentially be purely decorative.
 Aesthetically, I find if cabinets get too tall they can really overwhelm the space.